 “The world suddenly opened up to me,” Gavan continues.
 “I went to Bali and got better at surfing, then went to Perth, Australia, and learnt how to be a commercial diver, with a view to working on an oil rig.
 I had no qualifications, so I thought it would be good for someone quite athletic and physical like me.

 “Then it all exploded.
-I started working offshore in a commercial diving role and traveling the world.
+I started working offshore in a commercial diving role and travelling the world.
 I worked three months on, three months off, allowing me to trek around the globe for adventure when not doing it as my day job.
 I’ve been to places people have probably never heard of.”

 That same commercial diving work would be a massive help for Gavan as he came face-to-face with his 2017 rowing challenge.
 He knew he’d be able to cope with the mental side of being alone on the ocean for weeks at a time.